breakfastquay/rubberband/README.txt

 An audio time-stretching and pitch-shifting library and utility program.

 Written by Chris Cannam, chris.cannam@breakfastquay.com.
+Published by Particular Programs Ltd t/a Breakfast Quay.
-Copyright 2007-2018 Particular Programs Ltd.
+Copyright 2007-2019 Particular Programs Ltd.

 Rubber Band is a library and utility program that permits changing the tempo and pitch of an audio recording independently of one another.